radam9/Bookmarks_Parser/bookmarks_file_structure.md

 - `Windows [Chrome]` --> `%LOCALAPPDATA%\Google\Chrome\User Data`
 - `Windows [Chromium]` --> `%LOCALAPPDATA%\Chromium\User Data`

-Chrome's timestamps start from a different epoch than the Unix epoch (chrome counts in microseconds from `1601-01-01T00:00:00Z`).
+**NOTE:** Chrome's timestamps start from a different epoch than the Unix epoch (chrome counts in microseconds from `1601-01-01T00:00:00Z`).
 You can convert the chrome epoch to Unix epoch by the following equation:

 ```
 Unix Epoch = Chrome Epoch - 11644473600000000